Private API

 source

-calc_refine_wing_frame(points, z_ref_points, y_ref_points, origin_idx)
+calc_particle_dynamics_wing_frame(points, z_ref_points, y_ref_points, origin)

 Calculate Rbto_w rotation matrix and origin position from structural point positions.